 STORMEN – THE TEMPEST

-Steve Sem-Sandberg’s new novel is a hypnotic tale of an island, overrun with stories and myths.
+SEM-SANDBERG’S THE TEMPEST is a hypnotic tale of an island, overrun with stories and myths.
 The Tempest portrays a hatefulness that is inherited generation after generation and a love that will conquer all.

 ABOUT THE BOOK

-First published by Albert Bonniers Förlag, Sweden, 2016
+First published by Albert Bonniers, Sweden 2016

 RIGHTS SOLD TO